 Employer-language snapshot

 RoleMath's current public ATS sample is qualitative vocabulary only.
-It is not representative demand, market share, a previous-year trend, or a future prediction.
+It is not representative demand, market share, a year-over-year trend, or a future prediction.
 In the software-developer sample, 1,112 postings surfaced terms such as Python, AWS, Kubernetes, software development, TypeScript, React, Java, API, Azure, GCP, GitHub, JavaScript, Terraform, Docker, and problem solving.
 In data and AI-adjacent samples, Python appears beside SQL, machine learning, LLM, Tableau, Looker, Excel, Power BI, PyTorch, OpenAI, and prompt engineering.

 That tells you how to make the choice practical.
 If you choose Python, do not only learn syntax; connect it to SQL, data cleaning, automation, and explanation.
 If you choose JavaScript, do not only copy UI tutorials; connect it to APIs, React or TypeScript, testing, accessibility, and deployment.